myllynen/rhel-ansible-roles/roles/system_update/README.md

 <pre>
 ---
 # Reboot policy after applying updates
-# never - never reboot even if updates would require reboot
+# never - never reboot, even if updates would require restart
-# when_needed - reboot only when needed (using needs-restarting)
+# when_needed - reboot when needed (using dnf needs-restarting)
 # when_updated - reboot if updates were installed
-# always - always reboot even if no updates were installed
+# always - always reboot, even if no updates were installed
 system_update_reboot_policy: when_needed

 # Display list of updated packages on output